Gingerbread Syrup

 About This Syrup

-I made this syrup for the first time to use in the Rhubarb & Gingerbread Negroni, a Sips From Scripts original cocktail that was inspired by a similar recipe from Have Yourself a Merry Little Cocktai: 80 Cheerful Tipples to Warm up Winter by Emma Stokes.
+This is a recipe for homemade gingerbread syrup that was first used in the Rhubarb & Gingerbread Negroni, a Sips From Scripts original cocktail inspired by a similar recipe from Have Yourself a Merry Little Cocktail: 80 Cheerful Tipples to Warm Up Winter by Emma Stokes.
 The book didn’t divulge the author’s preferred gingerbread syrup recipe even though it was in the list of ingredients, so I got behind the bar and tested a few I found online before landing on my favorite version below.
-It has the perfect amount of spice and a thin texture that is great for using in cocktails.
-Read on for instructions and recommended tools to make it at home!
+It has the perfect amount of spice and a thin texture that is great for cocktails.

 Syrup Ingredients